cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![image](imgs/udp_3.jpg)

 With this command, you can see statistics of the network, the IP of the board, the state of the connection...
-In this case was assigned the IP: 192.168.1.35
-**By default this board will use the port 80.** To change it, you must do in the code of the app
+In this case the IP that was assigned was the 192.168.1.35 **By default this board will use the port 80.** To change it, you must do it in the app's code.

 - The last step in the board side is to type `udpecho` to run the udp echo server.
--Then in the computer side, use an app like netcat typing the next command: `netcat -u 192.168.1.35 80`
+-Then in the computer side, use `netcat` command.
+Type the next command: `netcat -u 192.168.1.35 80`

-Now if you type something in the computer, the board should echo the same and show the data of the messages like this image:
+Now if you type something in the computer, the board should echo the same and show the data of the messages, like in the image:

 **Computer side**
 ![image](imgs/udp_4.jpg)